 There are several ways to get TSA Precheck: You can apply for it on your own (if you’re mainly traveling domestically), or you can opt for Global Entry (a trusted traveler program for expedited customs processing upon arrival into the United States), NEXUS (for entry into the U.S. from Canada), or SENTRI (for entry into the U.S. from Canada and Mexico)—all programs that include TSA PreCheck membership.

-Children under the age of 12 don’t require their own membership if they are accompanied by a parent or guardian with a TSA PreCheck.
+Children under the age of 12 don’t require their own membership if they are accompanied by a parent or guardian with TSA PreCheck.
 Children older than 13 will need their own Known Traveler Number—or will have to go through the regular security line.

-How can you get TSA PreCheck for free?
+How to get TSA PreCheck for free

 Even if you’re approved, there are times when you can’t go through PreCheck

-It’s also worth noting that not every airport has PreCheck and not every terminal within an airport has it.
-And PreCheck lines may have their own hours and are not always open when the standard security line is open, such as early in the morning.
-At these times, if you show security agents that you’re approved for PreCheck, they may let you skip some of the security steps, like keeping electronics and liquids in your bag or keeping your shoes on.
+It’s also worth noting that not every airport has TSA PreCheck and not every terminal within an airport has it.
+And TSA PreCheck lines may have their own hours and are not always open when the standard security line is open, such as early in the morning.
+At these times, if you show security agents that you’re approved for PreCheck, they may let you skip some of the security steps, like keeping electronics and liquids in your bag or backpack or keeping your shoes on.

 If you travel often, TSA PreCheck is definitely worth it, especially if you’re able to get it for free via a credit card (and even if not, the fee only comes to about $14 to $16 per year), as it will save you time and stress once you get to the airport.
 The process has become much easier now that there are ample enrollment centers where travelers can conduct the in-person appointment (often very close to home).
 And you will never appreciate TSA PreCheck more than when you see a general boarding security line snaking endlessly through the terminal or after you’ve had to wait in such a line and nearly miss your flight—or worse, actually have missed it because of a long security line.